 The search engine also reduced students’ visits to libraries at their educational institutions by allowing access to collections and files spread across the planet.

 Anyway, any question that comes to our mind, at any time of the day, it’s enough picking up the phone and doing a quick search for the answer.

 But what does Google gain from this?
-Understand how the serach engine monetizes this service, turning it into a billion dollar machine.
+Understand how the search engine monetizes this service, turning it into a billion-dollar machine.